Maxim77553300/Dealers/README.md

 1) The user enters the address localhost:8080/auth/register and leaves his data in the registration form:

    "first_name": "Vasia",

    "last_name": "Pupkin",

    "password": "111",

    "email": "pupkin@mail.ru"

+2) User wait for moderating his data and receives the letter and path to address ./auth/register again

-2) He receives an email with a link, upon passing to which he completes the registration at the same address
+3) He receives an email with a link, upon passing to which he completes the registration

 **Option 2**